700 West Greek Row, Arlington, TX 76019

 101 Fine Arts Bldg.
 Box 19105

 The UTA Wind Symphony is the select wind and percussion ensemble at UTA.
 Conducted by Dr. Douglas Stotter, the ensemble has performed at numerous conventions of the Texas Music Educators Association and the College Band Directors National Association.
-In addition, the Wind Ensemble has toured extensively throughout Texas, Mexico, and, most recently, performed in Carnegie Hall in New York City.
+In addition, the Wind Symphony has toured extensively throughout Texas, Mexico, and, most recently, performed in Carnegie Hall in New York City.
 Concert literature ranges from chamber music to full concert band pieces.
 The ensemble is actively involved in promoting and commissioning new pieces for wind band.
-The Wind Ensemble meets both Fall and Spring semesters.
+The Wind Symphony meets 6 hours a week during both Fall and Spring semesters.

-The UTA Symphonic Winds, under the direction of Dr. Chris Evans, have continually provided audiences with programs of diverse musical styles and the highest quality literature.
+The UTA Symphonic Winds, under the direction of Dr. Chris Evans, is the second band at UTA.
+They have continually provided audiences with programs of diverse musical styles and the highest quality literature.
 The ensemble seeks to provide its members with a broad range of literature as well as challenging them to reach their maximum musical potential in an ensemble setting.
-The Symphonic Winds meet during the Spring semester only and is open to all University students.
+The Symphonic Winds meets 4 hours a week during both the Fall and Spring semesters and is open to all University students.
 Performing two concerts each semester, the group focuses on excellence combined with the enjoyment of music making.

 The Symphonic Band offers a creative and positive music-making environment for students of all majors and academic disciplines within the University.
 The band creates a comfortable venue for students to enjoy making music as a diversion to their academic schedule.
-The Symphonic Band is co-conducted by the entire band faculty and is open to all UTA students with at least 3 years of high school band experience.
-The Symphonic Band meets both Fall and Spring semesters.
+The Symphonic Band is conducted by Dr. Chris Evans and is open to all UTA students with at least 3 years of high school band experience.
+The Symphonic Band meets for 3 hours a week during both the Fall and Spring semesters.

 Department of Music